FIWARE-Ops/docs.expert-certification/doc/experts.md

 ## Alternative certification process - FIWARE Expert by proclamation

-In rare cases, the FIWARE Foundation may choose to recognise an individual as a FIWARE Expert without following the process defined above, but simply recognising the body of work they have achieved as sufficient.
+In rare cases, the FIWARE Foundation may choose to recognise an individual as a FIWARE Expert without following the process defined above, but simply recognising the concrete technical contributions (bodies of work) they have achieved with FIWARE as sufficient.
 In the case of a _FIWARE Expert by proclamation_ the following procedure is used:

--   The individual concerned can only be proposed as a _FIWARE Expert by proclamation_ by a member of the board of officers of the FIWARE Foundation (C.E.O, C.O.O, C.T.O or C.M.O)
+-   The individual concerned can only be proposed as a _FIWARE Expert by proclamation_ by a member of the board of officers of the FIWARE Foundation.
--   The full board of officers of the FIWARE Foundation must agree unanimously with the proposal.
+-   The board of officers of the FIWARE Foundation must agree unanimously with the proposal.

 ## Trainee Examiners